Pimpri-Chinchwad: Road

 It is well connected to neighbouring cities via several highways.
 It has a 633-km long extensive network of roads connecting its various neighbourhoods.
 The NH 48 runs throughout the city and serves as the main connecting link for the PCMC and PMC.
 After the Mumbai–Pune Expressway was opened in 2002, this road came to be known as Old Mumbai–Pune Road.
 It starts in the suburb of Shivajinagar (earlier Bhamburde) and passes through the suburbs of Khadki cantonment, Bopodi, Dapodi, Kasarwadi, Pimpri, Chinchwad, Nigdi, Dehu Road cantonment, Kivale, Mamurdi, Gahunje, Talegaon Dabhade, and Vadgaon Maval all the way up to Mumbai.The NH 60 originates at Nashik Phata at Kasarwadi is another important road passes through the suburbs of Kasarwadi, Bhosari, Chikhli, Moshi, Chimbali, and Chakan all the way up to Nashik.
 The Giant Metrewave Radio Telescope in Khodad is off this road.
 The Pimpri-Chinchwad link road connects the suburbs of Pimpri and Chinchwad, as one of the alternative roads to Mumbai–Pune Road.
 The Mumbai Pune Expressway that originates at Kiwale just outside the city, is India's first 6-lane wide concrete, access-controlled tolled expressway.
 It spans a distance of 94.5 km connecting Mumbai, the capital of Maharashtra state and the financial capital of India, with Pune, the cultural and educational capital of Maharashtra.
 The expressway, which was fully operationalized in 2002, introduced new levels of speed and safety in automobile transportation to Indian roads.
 It is one of India's busiest roads.

-A ring road is being planned for the convenience of heavy traffic.
+Three ring roads are being planned for the convenience of heavy traffic.